-As of December 31, 2018, we had \$205,638 in cash and working capital deficit of \$199,734, which excludes franchise and income taxes payable, of which such amounts will be paid from interest earned on the trust account.
+As of December 31, 2019, we had \$17,862 in cash and working capital deficit of \$286,557, which excludes prepaid income taxes and franchise and income taxes payable, of which such amounts will be paid from interest earned on the trust account.
 Further, we have incurred and expect to continue to incur significant costs in pursuit of our financing and acquisition plans.
 Management's plans to address this need for capital are discussed in the section of this report titled "Management's Discussion and Analysis of Financial Condition and Results of Operations."
 We cannot assure you that our plans to raise capital or to consummate an initial business combination will be successful.
 These factors, among others, raise substantial doubt about our ability to continue as a going concern.
 The financial statements contained elsewhere in this report do not include any adjustments that might result from our inability to continue as a going concern.